collab-uniba/SO_reputation/README.md

 The script can be test online at this [address](http://ugres.di.uniba.it:9090/StackOverflowClient/StackOverflowReputation.jsp).

-Furthermore, you can incorporate rely on our webservice in your own app.
+Furthermore, you can use our webservice in your own app.
 Check the [RESTful API documentation page](https://github.com/collab-uniba/SO_reputation/wiki/RESTful-API-Doc) for more.

 ## Sequential version